MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 You can set up a listener to be notified whenever a push notification is received in foreground or a background push notification has been clicked by the user.

-### 6.1 Display the notification when the app is in the foreground

 As mentioned earlier, Firebase does not generate notifications when the push is received in foreground, you can use the callback to customize the push experience when received in foreground or do a specific action when the application is launched by clicking on the push notification when received in background.

 You need to register the listener before calling `MobileCenter.start` as shown in the following example: